 Governors-general live and work in Government House.
 Most large colonies provided two, a capital city roost and a country retreat.
-New Zealand’s, unusually, are both in cities – Wellington and Auckland.
+New Zealand’s, unusually, were both in cities – Wellington and Auckland.

 Unless vice-regal children required a governess, the lady-in-waiting was the sole female member of the elite domestic staff.
 Often a family friend, she accompanied Her Excellency everywhere, holding bouquets as the speeches flowed.
 The potential for boredom could make ladies-in-waiting go ‘stale’, so governors-general were advised to change them during their term.
 The title died in the early 1990s, when Dame Catherine Tizard’s appointee became a personal assistant, with Tizard describing her as ‘a woman who was perfectly ready!’1

-In 1840 Lieutenant Governor William Hobson set up Government House at a rented trader’s station in the Bay of Islands.
-A year later he moved into a prefabricated building at Auckland.
-It burned down seven years later and was eventually replaced by William Mason’s 1856 wooden building.
-It still stands, and served governors-general until 1969 when Auckland University took it over and Their Excellencies moved into the Mt Eden residence gifted by philanthropists Sir Frank and Lady Mappin.
+In 1840 Lieutenant-Governor William Hobson set up Government House at a rented trader’s station in the Bay of Islands.
+A year later he moved into a prefabricated building in Auckland.
+This burned down seven years later and was eventually replaced by William Mason’s 1856 wooden building.
+It still stands, and served governors-general until 1969 when the University of Auckland took it over and Their Excellencies moved into a Mt Eden residence gifted by philanthropists Sir Frank and Lady Mappin.